Alfresco/docs-alfresco/process-automation/latest/model/scripts.md

 Using the following names you can perform all the actions related to the APIs mentioned above:

-* `RuntimeProcessInstanceAdminService`: APA Runtime Process Instance Admin Rest API (it includes `ProcessInstanceAdminControllerImplApi`, and `ProcessInstanceVariableAdminControllerImplApi`)
+* `RuntimeProcessInstanceAdminService`: APA Runtime Process Instance Admin REST API (it includes `ProcessInstanceAdminControllerImplApi`, and `ProcessInstanceVariableAdminControllerImplApi`)
-* `RuntimeProcessInstanceService`: APA Runtime Process Instance Rest API (it includes `ProcessInstanceControllerImplApi`, `ProcessInstanceTasksControllerImplApi`, and `ProcessInstanceVariableControllerImpl`)
+* `RuntimeProcessInstanceService`: APA Runtime Process Instance REST API (it includes `ProcessInstanceControllerImplApi`, `ProcessInstanceTasksControllerImplApi`, and `ProcessInstanceVariableControllerImpl`)
 * `RuntimeTaskAdminService`: APA Runtime Task Admin API (it includes `TaskControllerImplApi`, and `TaskVariableAdminControllerImplApi`)
 * `RuntimeTaskService`: APA Runtime Task API (it includes `TaskControllerImplApi`, and `TaskVariableControllerImplApi`)